david415/HoneyBadger_docs/source/index.rst

 Client -> localsocks-proxy -> tor connection -> tor exit -> tor-exit-socks-proxy-server-> internet

 However...
-Firefox/TBB currently does not currently support Socks Proxy username/password authentication... so we should probably use a different tactic to isolate our traffic?
+Firefox/TBB currently does not support Socks Proxy username/password authentication... so we should probably use a different tactic to isolate our traffic?